Welcome to the ICT for Inclusion project area!

-- A comprehensive review of international and European policy information, in particular recent Council of Ministers statements and resolutions in relation to ICT;
+- A comprehensive review of European and international policy information, in particular recent Council of Ministers statements and resolutions in relation to ICT;

-- A review of research literature relating to the use of ICT in inclusive education covering international sources (such as UNESCO and OECD work), but also European and national level information from the participating countries.
+- A review of research literature relating to the use of ICT in inclusive education covering international sources (such as UNESCO and OECD work), but also European and national level information, such as abstracts of key literature from the participating countries.

 Country Information Collection

 Information on participating countries’ policy and practice for ICT for Inclusion has been collected in relation to the five themes for the project via a country survey.
-This survey collected information on country policy frameworks for ICT for Inclusion; current practice in countries; examples of innovative practice; country research literature.
+This survey collected information about:

 Individual country reports are available that present an overview of policy and practice for ICT for Inclusion in each of the participating countries.

-The Project Summary Report presents the main findings from the ICT4I project and draws upon all sources of project information developed during project activities.
-The report attempts to identify the critical factors that underpin the effective use of information and communication technology (ICT) in inclusive settings for all learners, but pays specific attention to learners with disabilities and special educational needs.
+The project synthesis report Information and Communication Technology for Inclusion – Challenges and Opportunities for European Countries presents the main findings from the ICT4I project and draws upon all sources of project information developed during project activities.
+The report attempts to identify the critical factors that underpin the effective use of ICT in inclusive settings for all learners, but pays specific attention to learners with disabilities and special educational needs.

 The ICT4I Policy Monitoring Framework document accompanying the report is a tool for supporting the different phases of policy delivery.
 It is intended for policy makers and practitioners and has been drafted as non-copyright material.
 This is a Word file which can be adapted, modified and re-purposed as required providing a reference to the original source is given.

 The report is also available in a fully accessible EPUB3 format.
 This is an extended version with links directly leading to specific country information collected during the project.
 The EPUB3 format is best viewed on tablets and mobile devices.